 Through that relationship, Hill began an affair with Rotzler’s wife, Rosa (Prysi or Prizy).

 When the affair became public, Rotzler fired Hill.
 Weeks later, on December 22, 1891, Emil Rotzler died at age 37.
 Though these circumstances raised questions among some about the cause of Rotzler’s death, no investigation appears to have been conducted.*

 Hill then went to work at Allegheny Steel, a job that required that he board on the North Side during the week.
 Rosa Rotzler began to visit him there, and then relocated with her son to that neighborhood.

 According to subsequent testimony from Rotzler’s son, Edward, in February 1893, Hill came to their home to request money to support a business venture.
+The economic depression known as the Panic of 1893 that was just beginning may have heightened his desperation.
 When Rosa refused, Hill brandished a gun and threatened to beat her and Edward.

 Then, on the mild late winter morning of March 7, 1893, in East Park, on the North Side, Hill shot Rotzler twice and slit her throat.
 He then slit his own throat.
 When police found them, Hill was carrying unsigned loan papers.

 Due to the seriousness of his injury, it was widely expected that Hill would die.
 Indeed, his survival became the subject of an article in a medical journal.

 The initial understanding of the case, based on a story Hill told and insisted upon throughout the case, was that both he and Rosa had been attacked by an unknown assailant.
 At trial, Hill’s counsel presented the defense that this unknown assailant committed the murder and was seen fleeing.
 The case, featuring an attractive and wealthy Swiss widow, an affair, a murder, and an attempted suicide, was a sensational news story that received national attention.